dark-side/sports-hub/products/sport_news_portal/README.md

 ## Problem

-Nowadays the world is filled in with different kinds of news and news sites, but often it’s hard and time consuming to find the news you are interested in.
-When it comes to sports, sport fans need to spend a fair amount of time browsing through the web in order to find the sport news relevant to their favorite kind of sport or their favorite league or team.
+These days in the world filled with different kinds of news presented on various websites it’s rather hard and time consuming to find the information we need.
+When it comes to sports, fans spend a fair amount of time browsing the web in order to find hot news relevant to their best-loved kind of sports or their favorite league or team.

 ## Solution

-Creating a sport news site that is focused only on the news about different sport activities and allows users to effectively manage the news that they want to see will help sport fans and people who are interested in sport to solve the problem with the information overdose in the web and save their time when looking for the news relevant to their interest.
+Creating a sports news site focused exclusively on the sports activities will allow users to effectively manage the news they want to see thus helping fans and people interested in sports to address the issue of information overdose on the web and save time when looking for the news consistent with their interests.

 ## Goals and objectives

 Specific goals are:
-1. Create a web-application that allows users the following:
+1. To create a web-application allowing users:
-  - to read sport news related to different kinds of sport
+  - to read news related to different kinds of sports
-  - to subscribe to receive the news about their favorite kind of sport or league or team
+  - to subscribe to the sports news of their choice
-  - to receive the newsletter emails
+  - to receive the newsletters via email
-  - to manage the kind of news they want to see (eg.: news related to specific kind of sport or league or team) what kind of news
+  - to manage the kind of news they want to see (e.g. news related to the specific kind of sports,league or team)

-2. Create a Content Management System that allows users with proper permissions to define the structure and content of the web-application
+2. To create the Content Management System (CMS) allowing users with proper permission to define the structure and content of the web-application

 ## User personas

-**Not authorised website user (not logged in to the Sport News site)**
+**Unauthorized website user (not logged in to the Sports Hub site)**

     Available actions
-      - View sport news (note: the structure of the news pages and the content of the pages (articles) are defined in the CMS)
+      - View sports news (note: the structure of the news pages and the content of the pages (articles) are defined in the CMS)
-      - Subscribe to receive sport news (note: there are few different subscription types - General news, League news, Team news)
+      - Subscribe to receive sports news (note: there are a few different subscription types: General news, League news, Team news)
-      - Share the news via the Social Media (when configured in the CMS) -Login/Sign up to the Sport News site (including the Login/Sign up with the Social Networks if enabled in CMS)
+      - Share the news via the Social Media (when configured in the CMS)
+      - Login/Sign up to the Sports Hub site (including the Login/Sign up with the Social Networks if enabled in CMS)

-**Authorised website user (logged in to the Sport News site)**
+**Authorised website user (logged in to the Sports Hub site)**

     Available actions:
       - Manage personal info
       - Manage team subscriptions
       - Manage surveys
       - Answer the surveys
-      - Comment an article
+      - Comment on an article
-      - Actions available for not authorized user
+      - Actions available for an unauthorized user

 **Website Admin**